Sarcastic fringehead: Reproduction

 The female spawns roughly 3,000 eggs under a rock, in clam burrows, or in other containers, after which the male plays a crucial role in guarding and fanning the eggs until they hatch.
-The eggs have a diameter of approximately 0.9 to 1.5 millimeters (0.035 to 0.06 inches), and their filaments help them adhere to the nest and to one another.
-Upon hatching, the larvae measure approximately 3 millimeters (.12 inches) in length.
-Sarcastic fringeheads spawn between January and August at depths ranging from 45 to 90 feet.
+The eggs have a diameter of approximately 0.9 to 1.5 mm, and their filaments help them adhere to the nest and to one another.
+Upon hatching, the larvae measure approximately 3 mm in length.
+Sarcastic fringeheads spawn between January and August at depths ranging from 45 to 90 ft.
 The genital papilla, located at the rear of the urogenital opening, differs between sexes: males have a pointed papilla, while females have a rounded one.
 Sarcastic fringeheads can live up to a maximum of about 6 years, which contributes to their reproductive strategies.